 “I would break your head if it was not already broken,” she muttered under her breath, quickly hiding behind her book again.

-“Why would you need spaghetti at three in the night?”
+“Why would you need spaghetti at three in the morning?”
 Mark frowned.

 “Because she hadn’t eaten all day,” Ben answered.
 “And the hunger pangs wouldn’t let her sleep.”